RIT-EVT/BMS/docs/source/srs.rst

 stop the flow of charge that will be used both during normal operation and during safety critical events.
 As such, the DEV1 BMS will need a programmable means to control that flow so that the system can respond to a range of stimuli.
-Below are listed out the situations that could cause the DEV1 BMS to stop the flow of current.

-* Thermal situation where battery pack as passed a configurable threshold temperature
-* Interlock does not detect the presence of a battery connector
-* BQ76952 chip has detected one of many configurable safety critical events such as a thermal runaway event
+The DEV1 BMS will need the ability to detect and respond to a number of unsafe situations that can arise during use, including over- or under-voltage cells, high temperatures, loose connections, and more.
+To ensure the vehicle and charger are safe to operate, the BMS regularly runs several checks to verify the health of the system.
+It checks for

+* I2C communication failures with the BQ chip
+* Alarm signals from the BQ chip
+* Dangerously high temperatures in the pack or on the PCB

+If these checks fail at any point, the BMS will enter an error state, which requires a specific series of CAN messages to escape.
+During testing, this allows us to debug the system while it's experiencing the error.
+During a race, the rider will need to put in special inputs to reset a BMS, which makes it very clear to them that an error has occurred.

+In addition to being in a healthy state, before enabling the OK signal each time the battery is put on a vehicle or charger, the BMS checks two things:

+* The high voltage connector interlock is detected
+* The CANopen heartbeat of either the PVC or charge controller is detected

+Assuming no health issues arise, the BMS will keep the OK signal enabled until the interlock is no longer detected.

 Notification of Thermal Issues
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The DEV1 BMS will contain temperature sensing units.
-These units will be used both for determining if a thermal safety critical event has taken place as well as for notification to the greater DEV1 system of the current thermal situation of the battery pack.
-This is intended for providing a means for the DEV1 thermal management system to determine the amount of heat energy that will need to be removed from the battery pack and to plan accordingly.
-The notification process will take place via the CANopen network which will be discussed in greater detail in the section "External Interface Requirements".
+The DEV1 BMS will contain thermistors for temperature sensing.
+They will be used both for determining if a thermal safety critical event has taken place and for reporting the current temperatures of the pack to the rest of the network.
+This will allow other systems to react to issues with high battery temperatures before they reach the level that the BMS disables the OK signal.
+Data will be reported via the CANopen network which will be discussed in greater detail in the section "External Interface Requirements".

 Notification of Cell Voltage Issues
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^